isomerpages/moe-yiochukangsec/_our-story/Our 60th Anniversary/60th Anniversary Celebrations.md

 third_nav_title: Our 60th Anniversary
 ---
 <div class="yck-component">
-	<p>Our school is celebrating her 60th Anniversary this year with a series of exciting events: the <strong><a href="https://www.yiochukangsec.moe.edu.sg/homecoming-carnival/">Homecoming Carnival</a></strong> in May, the <strong><a href="https://www.yiochukangsec.moe.edu.sg/60th-anniversary-dinner/">Alumni Dinner</a></strong> in July, and the <strong>Concert for Hope</strong> in November.
+	<p>Our school is celebrating her 60th Anniversary this year with a series of exciting events: the <strong><a class="text-link" href="/our-story/our-60th-anniversary/homecoming-carnival/">Homecoming Carnival</a></strong> in May, the <strong><a class="text-link" href="/our-story/our-60th-anniversary/60th-anniversary-dinner/">Alumni Dinner</a></strong> in July, and the <strong>Concert for Hope</strong> in November.
 Stay tuned for more updates, and join us in making this milestone celebration unforgettable!
 Gather your friends and family to be part of the celebrations!</p>
 </div>

 <div class="yck-component">